arlogy/jsu/doc/jsu_latex.md

-- `cursorPos`: an integer between `0` and `L` inclusive where `L` is either `JsuLtx.convertLatexShortcuts(strToUpdate).length` or equivalently `JsuLtx.isolateLatexShortcutValues(strToUpdate).length`; must not be a non-integer number (e.g. `1.5`) as the rule for converting/casting to integer is not guaranteed.
+- `cursorPos`: an integer between `0` and `L` inclusive where `L` is either `JsuLtx.convertLatexShortcuts(strToUpdate).length` or equivalently `JsuLtx.isolateLatexShortcutValues(strToUpdate).length`; must not be a non-integer number (e.g. `1.5`) as conversion to integer only happens implicitly and should not be relied on.
 This parameter can be seen as the position of a cursor in a text editor where each LaTeX shortcut must be treated as a single character when moving the cursor; it is the number of characters before said cursor.
 - `strToInsert`: the string to insert.

 Returns `null` if `cursorPos` is out of range, an object with the following